 |

-This code adds a new column votes
+This code adds a new column age

-to the existing table user
+to the existing table users

 .